-Kotryna Knystautaite from St Oliver’s Community College and Niamh Woods from Our Lady’s College, Greenhills, along with 10 other students have been working in partnership with the Highlanes Gallery in Drogheda and with the British Council as part of Student Select.
-The students involved have selected and curated an exhibition, which opens Friday the 25th of November, at 7pm.
+Kotryna Knystautaite from St Oliver's Community College, and Niamh Woods from Our Lady's College, Greenhills, along with 10 other students have been working in partnership with the Highlanes Gallery in Drogheda and with the British Council as part of the 'In Sense of Place: Student Select' exhibition.
+The students involved have selected and curated an exhibition, which opens Friday the 25th of November 2017.

 Student Blog – No. 1

 Nearing the middle of our Transition Year, our art teachers, Kieran Gallagher (St. Oliver’s) and Áine Curran (Our Lady’s College), told us we would be collaborating in the curation of an art exhibition for the Highlanes Gallery, here in Drogheda.
 Before we started this project, we didn’t know much about what a curator did; how much work and research was involved in creating an exhibition.
 We were always the artists, but never would we have thought of being curators.
 To our first few meetings at the Highlanes, we came in filled with curiosity, intrigue and excitement- and these have only intensified coming closer to the final countdown.
 At the first few meetings, we looked at the British Council’s Collection for artwork that we liked.
 Then we discussed why we admired these pieces; we spoke of colours, mediums and what the imagery made us feel, think.
 We made lists of the art we desired and sent it out to the British Council.
 Unfortunately, some of the artwork was unavailable – but we kept looking until we found other works that we liked.